Jonathan Lee (novelist): Literary Career

 After the publication of Joy, Lee won a Society of Authors K Blundell Trust Award and was long listed for the Sunday Times EFG Short Story Award.

 His third novel, High Dive, was published in the UK in 2015.
 The novel fictionalises the events of the real-life Brighton Hotel bombing by the Provisional Irish Republican Army in 1984, in their attempt to assassinate UK Prime Minister Margaret Thatcher.
 Lee defended his decision to tell the story through largely fictional characters.

 In 2021 Lee's novel The Great Mistake was published, concerning the life and death of New York civic leader Andrew Haswell Green.
 The Great Mistake was selected as WNYC's "Get Lit" book club pick for September 2021.

 Personal life

 Lee relocated to New York from London in 2012.

 In 2021 Lee was appointed Editorial Director of the publisher Bloomsbury.

-In the Media
+Screenwriting

 In May 2016 Pulse Films and Addictive Pictures acquired the film rights to Lee's novel High Dive with Brian Kirk to direct.
-In 2018, it was announced that Lee would write the script with Academy Award winning screenwriter Eric Roth.
+In 2018, it was announced that Lee would write the script with Academy Award-winning screenwriter Eric Roth.